 Tim Lane is the author of Rules For Becoming A Legend.

 Timothy Lane is not going to tell us about his bracket.
 He's here instead for our series This Week's Must Read, where we recommend books that relate to the news.

-TIMOTHY LANE: And isn't that why we watch this tournament?
+And isn't that why we watch this tournament?
 Because every single year, something, anything can happen.
-Someone can hit a turnaround at the buzzer, mid-majors can run into the final four, 16 seeds can come within a shot of beating an almighty one.
+Someone can hit a turnaround at the buzzer, mid-majors can run into the Final Four, 16 seeds can come within a shot of beating an almighty one.